KILTprotocol/docs/docs/participate/01_staking/04_claim_rewards.md

 In order to move the staking rewards into your wallet, you need to call two different extrinsics: `increment{Collator, Delegator}Rewards` and `claimRewards`.
 This can be done sequentially or in a batch.
+To save transaction fees, we recommend the latter [batched call](#recommendation-batched-call).

 <!-- TODO: Add mermaid diagram -->